bossauh/prettylog/README.md

 - `debug` : `bool` Debug mode.
 Defaults to False.
 If True, print_level and file_level will automatically be set to debug.
 - `print_level` : `str` What level to print on.
 Anything above and at this level will be printed.
 Defaults to info.
 - `file_level` : `str` What level to write on.
 Anything above and at this level will be written to a file.
 Defaults to warning.
+- `encoding` : `str` Encoding to use when logging onto a file.
+Defaults to "utf-8"
+- `separator` : `str` What separator to use when logging onto a file.
+Defaults to "\n"
 - `cache_size` : `int` How many logs to store in the cache before updating the file again.
 Defaults to 5.
 - `disabled_group_prints` : `List[str]` List of groups that are disabled for printing.
 Defaults to None
 - `disabled_group_files` : `List[str]` List of groups that are disabled for writing to a file.
 Defaults to None